Covid 19 coronavirus: Jacinda Ardern, Government ministers and public sectors bosses take pay cut

 Prime Minister Jacinda Ardern is set to take a $45,000 pay cut over the next six months as leading public sector bosses will have their salaries reduced by 20 per cent.

-Ardern said the six month, 20 per cent pay cuts would apply to all Government ministers and to 34 Government department chief executives.
+Ardern said the six-month, 20 per cent pay cuts would apply to all 25 Government ministers and to 34 Government department chief executives.

 This included Dr Ashley Bloomfield, the director-general of Health, who earned $528,000 in the year to June 2019, and so could be in line for an about $52,800 pay cut right at the time he's never been busier.